Onboard Gloria’s Grail, Piscese Waters

 “Plundering.
 Stealing.
 Arson.
 Assault,” Morandi began.
 He gestured to the men and women scattered around the floor.
 “I heard one of them address another familiarly.
 They may be all from the same group—the same one as before.
 These bounty hunters.”

 For a moment, Maria thought she could hear Olive listing those things along with Morandi.
 Olive always seemed to dislike it when she’d engage in these types of things for whatever reason.
-He was not fond of it at all, and she could always feel him flinching whenever she engaged in combat while they were synchronized.
+He wasn’t fond of it at all, and she could always feel him flinching whenever she engaged in combat while they were synchronized.

 “It’s called valuing human life,” he’d grumble.
 “You should try it sometime.”

 It wasn’t as if she didn’t, so she didn’t understand his point.
 She wasn’t even sure if he fully understood it either.

 Maria stared after her with a slight frown.
 “Is she still upset…?”